emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 * A "License" section
 * [Setext headings](http://spec.commonmark.org/0.28/#setext-heading) to emphasize sections when in raw text mode.

-#### Deprecations in Ember CLI 3.0

-Ember CLI 3.0 does not introduce new deprecations.
+Ember CLI 3.0 does not introduce any new deprecations.

 For more details on the changes in Ember CLI 3.0.0-beta.1 and detailed upgrade instructions, please review the [Ember CLI 3.0.0-beta.1 release page](https://github.com/ember-cli/ember-cli/releases/tag/v3.0.0-beta.1).